gobackup/gobackup.github.io/source/configuration/compressor/tar.html.md

 [Pigz](https://zlib.net/pigz) is a parallel implementation of gzip for modern multi-processor for speedup compress.

-When you has been installed pigz, GoBackup will auto enable it.
+When you has been installed `pigz`, GoBackup will auto-enable it.

 ### Install on Ubuntu